Ranger

 The top engine was a 2.2L Diesel Perkins I4.
 This one had 59hp and 90ft/lbs of torque.
 It’s a very rare engine to have in a Ranger.

 Transmissions were quite varied also.
-Standard was a 4-speed Toyo Koygo manual.
-Next up the chain was a 5-speed Toyo Koygo manual.
+Standard was a 4-speed Toyo-Koygo manual.
+Next up was a 5-speed Toyo-Koygo manual.
 For automatics there were two choices.
 Two wheel drive trucks got a 3-speed Ford C3, whereas four wheel drive trucks got a 3-speed Ford C5.